postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 > You can only post comments on saved requests.

-1. From the Postman app or [Dashboard](https://app.getpostman.com), go to the collection with the request you want to comment on.
+1. From the Postman app or [Dashboard](https://app.getpostman.com), open the collection with the request you want to comment on.
 2. At the top right, click **Comments**.
    * You'll also see if there are any other comments on the request.
 3. Leave your comment.